Replace Single Missing Teeth with Implant-Supported Crowns

 If you are missing a single tooth but are hesitant to pursue replacement options that alter your other teeth like dental bridges, an implant-supported crown is a reliable choice that offers stability and durability.
 Drs.
-Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash at Smiles for Life Dental Care are proud to offer high-quality implant-supported dental crowns at their Harrisonburg, VA, which provide a realistic appearance, comfortable fit, and years of reliable functionality.
+Joe McIntyre, Dan Whiting, and Bryant Ash at Smiles for Life Dental Care are proud to offer high-quality implant-supported dental crowns at their Bridgewater and Staunton, VA offices, which provide a realistic appearance, comfortable fit, and years of reliable functionality.

 Benefits of Implant-Supported Crowns

 As the name suggests, an implant-supported crown is a dental crown attached to a dental implant, which is surgically inserted into the jawbone.
 While traditional options such as bridges do not require surgery to place, implant-supported crowns boast a number of unique benefits, including: